brson/the-end-of-unsafety/script.md

 with than C++, and because of that it tends to be used for the lowest layers of the stack, in system libraries and operating system kernels.

-The big thing that Rust needs to make inroads at that level is ABI stability - that is, the capacity to do seamless upgrades of dynamic libraries between point releases.
-Today Rust provides very strong _source stability_, but not _ABI stability_.
+The big thing that Rust needs to make inroads at that level is binary stability - that is, the capacity to do seamless upgrades of dynamic libraries between point releases.
+Today Rust provides very strong _source stability_, but not _binary stability_.

+Another significant technical challenge for Rust in comparison to C is its approach to generics.
+Rust uses a technique called "monomorphisation", which simply means that each time the Rust compiler instantiates a generic function it emits a fresh, optimized, copy of the machine code.
+Generic function calls in Rust are dispatched statically.
+This is the same model as C++, and it produces fast code, but it also produces large binaries.
+In contrast, C code tends to rely more heavily on dynamic dispatch for polymorphism, and so C programmers are accustomed to smaller binaries.

 C also provides some unique features that might not be used often, but occasionally are used to achieve performance, things like